Galaxy clustering at cosmic dawn from JWST/NIRCam observations to redshift z$\sim$11: Results and Discussion

-In Fig.\ref{fig: bias vs z}, the evolution of galaxy bias is presented, derived from the ACF shown in Fig.\ref{fig: Angular correlation function} at six distinct redshifts.
-The dashed curves overlaying the plot correspond to the \citet{Tormen_1999} bias of dark-matter halos at a fixed dark matter halo mass $M_h$.
-From the bias, we can also invert the relationship to obtain the characteristic dark matter halo mass hosting the observed galaxies.
-This is reported in column (8) of Tab.\ref{tab: clustering results}.
+In Fig.\ref{fig: bias vs z}, the evolution of galaxy bias is presented for ACF measurements obtained with galaxy candidates brighter than $M_{F200W}\lesssim-17.0$ at $z<10$.
 Fig.~\ref{fig: bias vs z} also reports bias measurements in the literature, based primarily on Hubble Space Telescope and/or Subaru observations (\citealt{Overzier_2006,Barone_2014,Harikane_2016,Qiu_2018,Dalmasso_2023}).
 It should be noted that a direct comparison is not possible, as the JWST observations are substantially deeper.
 However, there is qualitative consistency since the bias we measure is lower than the previous measurements for brighter sources at fixed redshift.
 Intrinsically, our observations show a clear trend of increasing bias with redshift and a slight increase characteristic halo mass as well, which we interpret as a result of the evolution of the luminosity distance, which makes a magnitude limited survey probe brighter (and therefore more massive objects) at increasing redshift (e.g.,~\citealt{Mason_2015,Trenti_2015}).\\